|Digital proof of an interior layout|

 I hired someone to design the cover for my first book (The Insistence of Memory).
 While I was happy with the result, my meager profits on the book made me reevaluate my expenses.
 For now, I’m opting to invest in promotions and do my own cover art/design.

 The cover art is listed as step four, but, in reality, it’s something I work on while still writing the book.
-I typically write during the day and sketch cover ideas in my (so-called) downtime.
-The art is not the layout of the cover, but whatever image(s) I might use when it’s time to put the cover together.
+I typically write during the day and sketch cover ideas in my downtime.
+This art is not the layout of the cover, but whatever image(s) I might use when it’s time to put the cover together.

-5. Design the interior layout (paperback)
+5. Design the interior layout for the paperback

 While creating the paperback layout, I try not to read the text but instead see each page as a picture.
 I want the blocks of text to be visually pleasing and easy to read.